cstonynguyen/handtrack-movie-browser/README.md

 `npm install -g @angular/cli`

-run `ng serve --open` and the program should open on your local browser `http://localhost:4200/`
+Navigate to project folder and run `npm start` in terminal and the program should open on your local browser `http://localhost:4200/`

 This web app needs the browser to have access to your webcam in order to detect hand gestures, so when first running the web app make sure to click allow access to camera